garrettj403/SciencePlots/README.md

       plt.style.use('science')
       ```

-4. Using the `cjk-fonts` style:
+4. Using CJK fonts:

-   - To use `cjk-fonts`, you need to install the [Noto CJK Fonts](https://www.google.com/get/noto/help/cjk/).
+   - To use the `cjk-fonts` style, you first need to install [Noto CJK Fonts](https://www.google.com/get/noto/help/cjk/).
 You can download and install these fonts from the given link or you can install them with a package manager:

       ```bash
       # Ubuntu / Debian